 Circumcision is a surgical procedure that removes the foreskin of the penis.
-In an uncircumcised penis, the foreskin remains.
-The main differences include appearance and hygiene practices.
+Differences between a circumcised and an uncircumcised penis include appearance and hygiene practices.

 People may have a circumcision for many different reasons, including:

 - religious reasons, such as if a person follows the Jewish or Muslim faith

 - a family history of circumcision, so a person may decide to continue the tradition

 - for health reasons, such as if a person is prone to frequent foreskin infections